Red Dawn

-Red Dawn is a 1984 American action drama film directed by John Milius, from a screenplay co-written with Kevin Reynolds.
-The film depicts a fictional World War III centering on a military invasion of the United States by an alliance of Soviet, Warsaw Pact, and Communist Latin American states.

-In Red Dawn, teenagers defend the American homeland from invading forces.
-The story follows a group of teenage guerrillas, known as the Wolverines, in Soviet-occupied Colorado.
-The film stars Patrick Swayze, Charlie Sheen, C. Thomas Howell, Lea Thompson and Jennifer Grey, with supporting roles played by Ben Johnson, Darren Dalton, Harry Dean Stanton, Ron O'Neal, William Smith and Powers Boothe.
+Red Dawn is a 1984 American action drama film directed by John Milius, from a screenplay co-written with Kevin Reynolds, and starring Patrick Swayze, Charlie Sheen, C. Thomas Howell, Lea Thompson and Jennifer Grey, with supporting roles played by Ben Johnson, Darren Dalton, Harry Dean Stanton, Ron O'Neal, William Smith and Powers Boothe.
+Set during a fictional World War III between an increasingly isolated United States and the Soviet Union, the film follows a group of teenage guerrillas, known as the Wolverines, fighting against a joint Soviet-Latin American invasion force in Colorado.

 Despite mixed reviews from critics, the film became a commercial success, grossing $38 million against a budget of $17 million.
 It was the first film to be released in the United States with a PG-13 rating under the modified rating system introduced on July 1, 1984.
 A remake was released in 2012.